nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 ### 1. Arbitrary Service Boundaries

-In theory, you often times see suggestions on splitting the
+In theory, you often times see suggestions on splitting the your applications by business logic domain — users service, products service, orders service and so on.

-In theory, it sounds clean: split your app into "User Service," "Billing Service," "Notifications Service," and so on.

-In practice, you often end up with:
+In practice you often end-up with:

 - Shared databases
 - Cross-service calls for simple workflows
 - Coupling disguised as "separation"

-At one startup, I watched a team split authentication and user profile management into separate services... then burn months stitching them back together when latency, outages, and coordination costs ballooned.
+At one project, I watched a team separating user, authentication and authorization into separate services which led to deployment complexity and difficulties in service coordination for any API operation they were building.

-**Reality:** Business logic doesn't always map neatly to service boundaries.
-Premature separation creates more fragility than safety.
+In reality, business logic doesn't directly map to service boundaries.
+Premature separation can make the system more fragile and often times difficult to introduce changes quickly.

-**Tip:** Wait until operational _or scaling pain_ forces a split — not "architectural elegance."
+A good idea would be identifying scaling bottlenecks and focusing resources on separating them — purely on pragmatic basis, not because it's an "elegant" architectural approach.

 ### 2. Repository and Infrastructure Sprawl

-Every new service brings:
+When working on the application, typically a next set of things is important:

+- Code style consisitency (linting)
+- testing infrastructure, including integration testing
+- local environment configuration
-- A new repository
+- Documentation
-- A new CI/CD pipeline
+- CI/CD configuration

-- Separate linting, testing, monitoring setups
+When dealing with microservices, you need to multiply those requirements by the number of services.
+If your project is structured as a monorepo, you can simplify your life with having a central CI/CD configuration (when working with GitHub Actions or GitLab CI).
+Some teams separate microservices into separate repositories which makes way harder to maintain the code consistency and the same set of configurations without extra effort or tools.

-For a three-person engineering team, this is brutal.
-Context switching across repos and tooling becomes a silent tax on every feature you ship.
+For a three-person team, this is brutal.
+Context switching across repositories and tooling adds up to the development time of every feature that is shipped.

-At one project I advised, keeping all services in a single monorepo with shared utilities, linters, and deploy tooling saved _months_ of friction.
-The team could focus on shipping, not yak-shaving infra.

-**Tip:** Default to a single repo.
-Delay repo splits until team scaling (not code scaling) demands it.
+#### Mitigating issues by using monorepos and single programming language

+There are various ways to mitigate this problem.
+But the biggest important thing is for early project — keeping your code in monorepo.
+This ensures that there's a single version of code that exists on prod and it's much easier to coordinate code reviews for smaller teams.

+Node.js community has nice tooling for dealing with monorepos.
+E.g. `nx` — provides various scripts and infrastructure to cache node.js builds and have various utilities that fascilitate code consistency in terms of setting up tests with `jest` and linters.
+Other one, which I've been using lately — `turbopack`, looks simpler than `nx` but provides a fast way to build and run your code in development mode.
+Of course, there are disadvantages in those like dealing with large amount of dependencies that some of your microservices introduce and sometimes it gets pretty difficult to reason with which version should each version work.

+When developing `go`-based microservices, a good idea early in the development to use a single go workspace with `replace` directive in `go.mod`.
+Eventually, as the software scales, it's possible to effortlessly separate go modules into separate repositories.

 ### 3. Local Development Becomes Painful